Mott transition and ferrimagnetism in the Hubbard model on the anisotropic kagom\'e lattice

 In Fig.~\ref{fig:phase-diagram}, we show the phase diagram at zero temperature and half-filling obtained from this analysis using the 12-site cluster.
+The results obtained using the 6-site cluster are also shown to quantitatively see the cluster size dependence.
 The critical interaction strength $U_{\rm F}$ separating the ferrimagnetic and MI phases rapidly decreases in the moderately frustrated region $t' = 0.5 \sim 0.7 $, showing that the ferrimagnetic fluctuations due to the relaxation of the geometric frustration is enhanced by the electron correlations.
-In this region of $t'$, the ferrimagnetic phase is an insulator since there is a gap, and the transition between the ferrimagnetic and paramagnetic (including MI) phases is a level crossing because the ferrimagnetic solutions exist also $U < U_{\rm F}$ even though it is energetically disfavored there.
+(At $t'=0.75$ $U_{\rm F}>20$ for the 6-site cluster.)
+In this region of $t'$, the ferrimagnetic phase is an insulator since there is a gap, and the transition between the ferrimagnetic and paramagnetic (including MI) phases is a level crossing (first order) because the ferrimagnetic solutions exist also $U < U_{\rm F}$ even though it is energetically disfavored there.
 The critical interaction strength $U_{{\rm MI}}$ separating the MI and metallic phases is slightly smaller than the noninteracting band width $W$, where $W = 6$ at $t'=1$ and $W=4\sqrt{2} \simeq 5.66$ at $t'=0$. $U_{{\rm MI}}$ decreases as the geometric frustration is relaxed, and the slope becomes steeper in moderately frustrated region.
-At $t'=0.5$, $U_{\rm F} = 4.0$ while $U_{{\rm MI}} = 4.1$ so the MI phase has disappeared.
+For the 12-site results, at $t'=0.5$, $U_{\rm F} = 4.0$ while $U_{{\rm MI}} = 4.1$ so the MI phase has disappeared.